pdywilson/bclassified/README.md

 # bclassified
 **classifying beards of the champions**

-🏆 tied for 2nd place of the Intel Challenge at the Hackatum Hackathon 2018 (https://devpost.com/software/bclassified)
+🏆 won 2nd place prize in the Intel Challenge at the Hackatum Hackathon 2018 (https://devpost.com/software/bclassified)

 ![gallery.jpg](gallery.jpg)